 Practice Exercises from the text will be suggested for each chapter.
 Of course, you are not limited to working just these assigned problems and you can find many more in textbooks in the library (ask me for suggestions).
-We have eleven days reserved for discussions when we can talk about these problems.
+We have twelve call days reserved for discussions when we can talk about these problems.
 It is your responsibility to be certain that you are learning from the homework exercises.
 The best ways to do this are to work the problems diligently, start studying them early, and participate in the classroom discussion.
 If at this point you are still unsure about a problem, then a visit to my office is in order, since you are obviously not prepared for the examination questions.
 Making a consistent effort outside of the classroom is the easiest way (only way?) to do well in this course.

-Examinations There will be seven 50-minute timed examinations.
+Examinations There will be six 50-minute timed examinations.
 Planned dates are all listed on the tentative schedule.
-The lowest of your examination scores will be dropped.
-The comprehensive final examination will be given at 8 AM on Monday, December 15.
+The comprehensive final examination will be given at 8 AM on Monday, December 14.
 The final exam cannot be given at any other time, so be certain that you do not make any travel plans that conflict, and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.